Roots (1977 miniseries): Episode lists

 Roots originally aired on ABC for eight consecutive nights from January 23 to 30, 1977.
 In the United Kingdom, BBC One aired the series in six parts, starting with parts 1 to 3 over the weekend of April 8 to 11, 1977.
 The concluding three parts were broadcast on Sunday nights, from April 15 to May 1.
-The six-part version screened by the BBC is the version released on home video.
+The six-part version screened by the BBC was the version released on home video until the 2016 Blu-ray release.

 U.S. television ratings

 The miniseries was watched by an estimated 130 million and 140 million viewers total (more than half of the U.S. 1977 population of 221 million—the largest viewership ever attracted by any type of television series in US history as tallied by Nielsen Media Research) and averaged a 44.9 rating and 66% to 80% viewer share of the audience.
 The final episode was watched by 100 million viewers and an average of 80 million viewers watched each of the last seven episodes.
 Eighty-five percent of all television homes saw all or part of the miniseries.
 All episodes rank within the top-100-rated TV shows of all time.

 On February 16–18, 2013, in honor of Black History Month and the 36th anniversary of Roots, cable network BET aired both Roots and its sequel miniseries, Roots: The Next Generations.
 Celebrating the 35th anniversary of Roots, BET premiered the miniseries on a three-day-weekend showing in December 2012, which resulted in its being seen by a total of 10.8 million viewers, according to Nielsen ratings, and became the number-one Roots telecast in cable-television history.
 As for the BET network, its 35th-anniversary airing of Roots became its best "non-tentpole" weekend in the network's history.
 On Sunday, October 18, 2015, TV One rebroadcast Roots in high definition.